h2oai/h2ogpt/README.md

     * If startup fails, run as console and check for errors, e.g. and kill any old Python processes.

   * [Full Windows 10/11 Manual Installation Script](docs/README_WINDOWS.md)
+    * Single `.bat` file for installation.
-    * Manual installation allows using Conda env, which allows for DocTR that requires pygobject that has otherwise no support (except `mysys2` that cannot be used by h2oGPT).
+    * Recommend base Conda env, which allows for DocTR that requires pygobject that has otherwise no support (except `mysys2` that cannot be used by h2oGPT).
     * Also allows for TTS package by Coqui, which is otherwise not enabled currently in one-click installer.

 ---